RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 The commands interface consists of a function which the configuration shall provide for strings to be passed as commands to an environment.

-See nnn and nnn for a description of language features that use commands.
+See <!--TODO-->nnn and <!--TODO-->nnn for a description of language features that use commands.

 ### Config_Command